nus-cs2103-AY2122S1/tp/docs/AboutUs.md

 * Role: Documentation, Tool Expert
 * Responsibilities:
-  1. Project Documentation: Responsible for the quality of various project documents such as User Guide & Developer Guide etc
+  1. Project Documentation (UG & DG): Responsible for the quality of various project documents.
+  2. UI (JavaFX): In-charged of UI direction
-  2. Intellij expert & Git expert: Helps other team members with matters related to the specific tool.
+  3. Tool expert: e.g. Intellij expert, Git expert, etc. Helps other team members with matters related to the specific tool.
-  3. In charge of Ui component
+  4. UI package gatekeeper: In charge of merging any commits related Logic package on main repo